zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 ## Create a Table {#section_r2m_wyb_wdb .section}

-You can use a table schema to create a table, as shown in the following code:
+Use a table schema to create a table, as shown in the following code:

 ```
 >>> table = odps.create_table('my_new_table', schema)